Luk-kar/Show_Images_Differences/README.md

 The areas marked **in red** are **options** which can be **saved**, **loaded** as setup files
 Setups are stored in **"program/data/appData/"**

-To process setups, in menu **"Setup"** are located following options:
+To process setups, in menu **"Setup"** is located following options:

 1. **Save as**, save current setup into **.ini** file
 2. **Open**, open setup **.ini** file